Division of Housing

 Toledo, Ohio 43604

-- Owner-Occupied Rehabilitation Program, offered to homeowners to address housing codes issues as a deferred loan, forgivable based on residency and ownership for 10 years; click on the Owner-Occupied Rehabilitation Guidelines link under "Program"; Effective October 3, 2016, this program is open and accepting applications.
+- Owner-Occupied Rehabilitation Program, offered to homeowners as a deferred loan, forgivable based on residency and ownership for 10 years after assistance.
+Click on the Owner-Occupied Rehabilitation Guidelines link under "Program".

 - Rental Rehab program, which is offered to owners of 1-4 unit properties for bringing the unit up to code (match required);